gcastillo-ucsd/kloudspeaker/Mail.md

 		...
 	);

-Setting "mail_notification_from" defines the sender address (and optionally also name) used in mails (for example "`admin@yourhost.com`", "`Administrator admin@yourhost.com`").
+Setting "mail_notification_from" defines the sender address (and optionally also name) used in mails.

+For example, values can be given with address only "`admin@yourhost.com`", or with address and name "`Administrator admin@yourhost.com`").

 If no value is given (default), mail is sent with system default.

 ## PHPMailerSender